Roe (1801 ship): 1st voyage transporting enslaved people (1801–1802)

-19 November.
-Roe arrived at Havana on 20 June 1802, where she landed 350 slaves.
+Roe arrived at Havana on 20 June 1802, where she landed 350 captives.
 She sailed from Havana on 29 July, and arrived back at Liverpool on 13 September.
 She had left with 36 crewmen and she suffered two crew deaths on her voyage.

-2nd slave voyage (1802–1804)
+2nd voyage transporting enslaved people (1802–1804)

 Captain Thomas Molyneux sailed from Liverpool on 30 December 1802, bound for West Africa.
+In 1802, 155 vessels sailed from British ports bound for Africa to transport enslaved people; 122 of these vessels sailed from Liverpool.

-Roe arrived in Kingston, Jamaica on 26 November 1803 and there disembarked 343 slaves.
+Roe arrived in Kingston, Jamaica on 26 November 1803 and there disembarked 343 captives.
 She sailed from Kingston on 22 March 1804, and arrived back at Liverpool on 20 May.
 She had left with 3 crew members and suffered six deaths on the voyage.

-3rd slave voyage (1805–1806)
+3rd voyage transporting enslaved people (1805–1806)

 Captain James Irwin acquired a letter of marque on 10 November 1804.
 He sailed from Liverpool on 14 January 1805, bound for the Congo River.
-Roe arrived at Suriname 28 October 1805 and landed 347 slaves.
+Roe arrived at Suriname 28 October 1805 and landed 347 captives.
 She left Suriname on 30 April 1806 and arrived back at Liverpool on 9 June.
 She had left Liverpool with 55 crew members and she suffered 13 crew deaths on the voyage.
 Roe underwent repairs in 1806.

-4th slave voyage (1807–1808)
+4th voyage transporting enslaved people (1807–1808)

 Captain John Harvey acquired a letter of marque on 16 January 1807.
 He sailed from Liverpool on 21 January 1807, bound for West Africa.
+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 vessels, 114 were regular slave ships, like Roe having made two voyages during the period, or voyages before 1806.

-Roe arrived at Kingston on 26 August and landed 315 slaves there.
+Roe arrived at Kingston on 26 August and landed 315 captives there.
 She left on 26 April 1808 and arrived back at Liverpool on 2 Jul.
 At some point on the voyage Captain James Higgins replaced Captain Harvey.